Wingspan 3.7 to 4.7mm.

 The larvae mine the leaves of Field Maple from end of June-early July, then in August-early September.

-Very rare in Britain as recently as the 1980s it is now becoming more frequent and has reached the English Midlands.
+Formerly a very rare in Britain (as recently as the 1980s) it is now becoming more frequent and has reached the English Midlands.
 In the Butterfly Conservation's Microlepidoptera Report 2011 this species was classified as local.

 Leicestershire & Rutland Map

 Enter a town or village to see local records